-•Press Release Coronavirus Health and Social Programs Private Equity
+•Press Release COVID-19 Health and Social Programs Private Equity

 Washington DC — In response to Surprise Medical Billing legislation inserted into the omnibus spending and COVID relief bill introduced December 21st (passing on December 22nd), CEPR Co-Director Eileen Appelbaum issued the following statement: